VaclavElias/stride-website-next/README.md

 ## Release Checklist
 - [ ] Web - Check with devs current googletagmanager which is importing lots of junk like facebook events
-- [ ] Web/Wiki - Shall we mention that we use Bootstrap and Fontawesome to support Open Source community?

 ## RC5+ Checklist
+- [x] Wiki - Review and update
 - [ ] Web - Code refactoring and code clean up - Once the new design update is settled
-- [ ] Web - Community - What should we do with Q&A Game Dev, if this is going to be used, how can we be notified on Discord, maybe GitHub Discussions should be encouraged?
-- [x] Wiki - Review and update
 - [ ] Web - Do you want to preserve paging url as /blog/pageX/ or new /blog/X/.
 We could use the new and add web.config redirects for the old ones.
 - [ ] Web - Shall we remove Diamond Striders and Platinum Striders, maybe to past
 - [ ] Wiki - Add Deployment Docs (staging, production, process for simple changes vs bigger updates)